Let's face it: there's only so much comfort you can bring with extra throw pillows and indoor plants (as much joy as they may bring you).

 The memory foam rug pad does this by acting as a moisture barrier.

 Secondly, it is breathable.
 It allows vapor to escape and subsequently keeps your floors dry.
 Therefore it prevents moist retention that can cause molding and discoloration on the floor.

 It enhances the durability of the rug

 The thickness of the memory foam rug reduces the friction that a rug encounters when we walk on it.
 So it reduces the rate of wear and tear and lengthens their durability.

-Note: Memory foam rug pads aren’t non-slip.
+Note: Memory foam rug pads are not non-slip.
 So, they’re not suitable to use in high-traffic areas that are prone to slippage.
-For a firm grip, go for a rug underlay with anti slip instead.
+For a firm grip, go for a rug underlay with anti-slip instead.